taj-ch/Briar-CodeTingz/README.md

 This is a fork of: [Briar on GitLab](https://code.briarproject.org/akwizgran/briar)

-# Software Team Project (SOEN 390), Concordia Fall 2017
+# Software Team Project (SOEN 390), Concordia Winter 2018

 The goal of this project is to add features to an existing open source application.